Christmas Table with White Ceramic Village

 - White Napkins – Williams Sonoma – (similar white napkins)

-- Rattan Chargers – Pier One (similar chargers)
+- Rattan Chargers – Pier One (similar chargers) and here is another version.

 - Flatware – Caesna flatware from Crate and Barrel